Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Storing Store-bought Pizza Sauce

-• For storing the store-bought pizza sauce left after one use, clean the jar nicely using a dry tissue.
+• Clean the jar nicely using a dry tissue for storing the store-bought pizza sauce left after one use.
 Again, leave some space on the jar’s top by taking the seal tightly.

 • Put the lid and seal it tightly.